danbotspace/Documentation/docs/server/sharex.md

 This are the important settings.
 For more info of another values please visit [the official github repo](https://github.com/TannerReynolds/ShareX-Upload-Server#configuration).

-## Private configuration (only you can use the server)
+### Private configuration (only you can use the server)

-So, you want to create a private ShareX server, right?
-In that case, follow this steps
+- Set `public` to false

+- Set the key to anything random (this is because we won't use a non-admin key, i'll show you later how to set the admin one).

+- Now, in `admin` object, set your personal key, set the maximum upload size to whatever in Mb [(Here's a convertor)](https://www.unitconverters.net/data-storage/mb-to-gb.htm) and in `allowed` you can set up all the file formats you want to upload.

-## Public configuration (everyone can use your server)
+### Public configuration (everyone can use your server)

+- Set `public` to false

+- Set key into `[""]` (default) to let everyone upload.

+- Set your admin key.

+## ShareX Discord Admin Bot

+First, follow [this steps](https://discordpy.readthedocs.io/en/stable/discord.html) to create and invite your bot.

+Once you created it, set the Token of the bot, the [ID of the channel and the IDs of the people](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) that can use the bot.
+Next set the bot's prefix and you're done.